Reversal of quantised Hall drifts at non-interacting and interacting topological boundaries

-\paragraph{}Fig.~\ref{fig:2} shows experimental in-situ images of the atomic cloud as a function of time $\tau$ at $U = 0$.
+\paragraph{}Figure~\ref{fig:2}A shows experimental in-situ images of the atomic cloud as a function of time $\tau$ at $U = 0$.
 The data shows a quantised drift of $1.00(1)\times 2a/T$ up to about $60\,T$, which confirms the long coherence time of Bloch oscillations which induce the transverse drift.
 At $\tau \simeq 75\;T$ the atoms change their drift direction, which is a key observation of this work.
 The expected topological boundary (red dashed line) represents the position at which the local tilt from the external harmonic potential $\Delta_{\rm{ext}}\left(j\right)\equiv\frac{1}{2}\left|V_{j}-V_{j-1}\right|=V_{0}\left|j-\frac{1}{2}\right|$ equals the maximum sublattice offset $\Delta_{0}$, thus, $x_{\rm{edge}}/\left(2a\right)\simeq\frac{1}{2}\Delta_{0}/V_{0}=92(7)$.
 Beyond this position the total sublattice offset ceases to change sign, rendering the region outside $x_{\rm{edge}}$ topologically trivial.
 The boundary caused by the harmonic confinement is not infinitely sharp, but smoothened over several lattice sites.
 This leads to a small $T$--dependence of the reflection position (Fig.~\ref{fig:si_vs}), compared to its absolute value, and the calculation above should be understood as the outermost point of the reflective region.
 The reflected atoms exhibit a quantised drift of $-0.99(3)\times 2a/T$ in the opposite direction, in agreement with a transfer to the first excited band with $C=-1$.
 The linear relation between the position of topological boundary $x_{\rm{edge}}$ and the maximum sublattice offset $\Delta_{0}$ is further confirmed by measuring the reflection in different lattices (Fig.~\ref{fig:si_vs}).
 The reflection is observed under all parameter settings tested in this work, highlighting that the existence of the topological boundary is robust.
+In addition to the reflection, we observe a cloud of atoms temporarily residing at the turning point before being reflected.
+We confirm this with numerical simulations which show that eventually all atoms drift back (Fig.~\ref{fig:si_turnaround_spectrum}) and we find agreement with the experimentally detected retention timescale (Fig.~\ref{fig:si_retention}).
+The dynamics at the smooth boundary between topologically trivial and nontrivial regions is discussed in more detail in the Materials and methods.